codylindley/k-ui-react-jquery-wrappers/packages/grid/README.md

 # kendo-ui-react-jquery-grid

-The Kendo UI for jQuery grid widget wrapped as a React component.
+The Kendo UI for jQuery Grid widget wrapped as a React component.

 ***WARNING:*** Must install professional version of Kendo UI using credentials.